-Q+A: Marina Field of North Star Workforce Solutions LLC
+Q+A: Marina Field, North Star Workforce Solutions LLC

 Marina Field moved to DUMBO in 1999.
 She is the founder of North Star Workforce Solutions LLC, which helps organizations improve their understanding of what employee behaviors lead to success.
 We sat down to talk about her new company.

 My background is in organizational psychology, similar to organizational behavior and organizational dynamics.
 It is the study of the intersection of work and people.
 I’ve always been fascinated by organizations and how employees work together.
 I started my career working in human resources, ended up getting my Ph.D and worked in consulting for four years at PwC.
 I’ve worked at few other major organizations along the way such as Pfizer, American Express, etc. I have experience at financial service companies and IT functions of larger companies as well.
 So I’ve worked at a lot of different types of organizations.
 I am also an adjunct professor at Teacher’s College and Northwestern.